bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Why isn't that sufficient for the Vault's use case?
 The answer is pretty simple.
 We may have to chew on it a little bit to kind of fully articulate it well.
-But the idea is that right now, like without OpVault, there is no way of starting a relative time lock, like at any point you choose.
+But the idea is that right now, like without `OP_VAULT`, there is no way of starting a relative time lock, like at any point you choose.
 So right now you can lock up some coins and you can say, okay, I have this crazy taproot tree that has all these different spending conditions.
 One of them is that in a year, the coins are going to go to my recovery key or are spendable by my recovery key.
 You're like, yeah, I've got vaults.